FindMySchool LogoFindMySchool

 Leadership under Chris Price has been notably steady.
 Price has overseen the school through both the conversion to academy status and the transition to the new Ofsted framework, navigating changes that have downgraded many otherwise strong schools.
 That Cherwell has retained Outstanding across all categories reflects both the quality of provision and the authenticity of what the school actually does, rather than gaming inspection criteria.
 The school designated itself as a Teaching School and hosts initial teacher training through the Oxfordshire Teaching School Alliance, a further indicator of confidence in its own practices.

 Results demonstrate consistent high achievement across a genuinely mixed intake.
-In 2024, Attainment 8 scored 58.4, well above the England average of 45.9.
-More meaningfully, 42% of GCSE entries achieved grades 9-7, compared to the England average of 54%.
-The school ranks 530th in England for GCSE performance, placing it in the top 12% of schools in England (FindMySchool ranking), and ranks 7th among Oxford's secondaries locally.
-This positioning sits comfortably above England average without occupying the elite tier; it reflects a school delivering consistently strong outcomes rather than one narrowly optimized for top grades.
+In the current GCSE dataset, Attainment 8 is 58.3, and 41.9% of GCSE entries achieved grades 9-7.
+The school ranks 605th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), placing it roughly in the top 16% nationally, and the local secondary hub lists it 6th in Oxford with an overall national rank of 437th.
+This positioning is comfortably strong without occupying the elite tier; it reflects a school delivering consistently strong outcomes rather than one narrowly optimized for top grades.

 Progress 8 scores of +0.88 indicate pupils make above-average progress from their starting points.
 This metric matters particularly for a comprehensive with no selection.
 The school's strength lies not in recruiting high-achieving primary leavers, but in enabling pupils across the full ability range to progress further than expected.
 When pupils arrive with wide-ranging attainment and a quarter speak English as an additional language, the fact that three-quarters still attain expected standards in reading, writing, and mathematics speaks to teaching quality and curriculum design.

 The sixth form, which has grown to over 300 students, maintains similar momentum at A-level.
-In 2024, 58% of grades reached A*-B, significantly above the England average of 47%.
-The school ranks 607th in England for A-level performance, placing it in the top 23% nationally (FindMySchool ranking), and ranks 9th in the local Oxbridge region.
+In the 2025 A-level dataset, 70% of grades reached A* to B. The school ranks 342nd out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), placing it roughly in the top 14% nationally, and the local sixth-form hub lists it 6th in Oxford with an overall national rank of 266th.
 While not achieving the elite tier, these results represent outstanding achievement for a comprehensive sixth form with no admissions selectivity.

 Thirty A-level subjects are offered, spanning traditional academics (sciences, humanities, languages) through to specialist options like classical Greek, Russian, history of art, and computing.
 The sixth form has expanded significantly following the 2003 reorganization, requiring substantial capital investment to accommodate demand.
 In 2024, the school experienced 750 applications for sixth form places, indicating exceptional competitiveness despite the school's non-selective admissions policy.
 This demand speaks to the school's reputation and the breadth of opportunity it offers.